Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Numerical examples

 \textbf{Mild space augmentation.} In Fig. \ref{fig:variable-scattering-performance}, we present the effective rank and the oversampling ratio during low-rank SI for various $p$ and $q$.
-With $p=1$, the oversampling ratio remains below $5\%$ for all choices of $q$.
-For fixed $q=8$, increasing the number of sampled angles per iteration leads to a higher oversampling ratio, but it never exceeds $20\%$.
-These observations verifies the effectiveness of the proposed incremental strategy in preventing overly aggressive space augmentation during rank adaptation.
-We emphasize that a rank adaptive method using the standard $O(r)$ space augmentation may even become slower than the full-rank solver, since the solution rank is close to $38\%$ of the full rank under the present setup.
+With $p=1$, the oversampling ratio remains below \review{$3\%$} for \review{$q=4,8,12,16$}.
+For fixed $q=8$, increasing the number of sampled angles per iteration leads to a higher oversampling ratio, but it never exceeds \review{$16\%$}.
+These observations verifies the effectiveness of the proposed \pzc{method} in preventing overly aggressive space augmentation during rank adaptation, \review{and implies that a small $p$ value be beneficial to control the oversampling.} \review{We also point out that the oversampling ratio in the basis adaptation is $100\%$ for standard augmented BUG \cite{ceruti2022rank} and even higher for standard truncated summation framework.
+Such oversampling may prevent practical saving in the regime of this example whose effective rank is $38\%$ of the full rank.}

 \textbf{Comparison between the rank of low-rank solutions and the effective rank of the full-rank solution.} We compute the effective rank of the full-rank solution by rewriting it in the matrix format as in \eqref{eq:lr-representation} and performing truncated SVD with the same truncation tolerance as in the low-rank method, i.e., $\epsilon_{\textrm{SVD}}=10^{-8}$.
-The resulting effective rank is 318, which is close to the ranks of the low-rank solutions ranging from 281 to 315.
+The resulting effective rank is 318, which is close to the ranks of the low-rank solutions ranging from \review{270} to \review{304}.